 First dog show was held in Paris in 1863 that included bassets.
-The breed wasn't imported to England until 1866.
-Dogs and All About Them published in 1934 States: As with most imported breeds, the Basset-hound when first exhibited was required to undergo a probationary period as a foreign dog in the variety class at the principal shows.
+The breed wasn't imported to England until 1866. published in 1934 States: As with most imported breeds, the Basset-hound when first exhibited was required to undergo a probationary period as a foreign dog in the variety class at the principal shows.
 It was not until 1880 that a class was provided for it by the Kennel Club.

-The following is an excerpt from the chapter on basset hounds in Cassell's Illustrated Book of the Dog published in 1881.
+The following is an excerpt from the chapter on basset hounds in published in 1881.
 This is perhaps the very first Standard for basset hounds in England.
-It was republished in The New Book of the Dog, Chapter XXVII in 1907 which states, “Perhaps the most explicit description of the perfect Basset-hound is still that compiled twenty-five years ago by Sir John Millais.
+It was republished in in 1907 which states, “Perhaps the most explicit description of the perfect Basset-hound is still that compiled twenty-five years ago by Sir John Millais.
 It is at least sufficiently comprehensive and exact to serve as a guide.”
 It’s very interesting to compare it to the current AKC Standard.

 The Basset, for its size, has more bone, perhaps, than nearly any other dog.

 The skull should be peaked like that of the Bloodhound, with the same dignity and expression, nose black (although some of my own have white about theirs), and well flewed.
 For the size of the hound, I think the teeth are extremely small.
 However, as they are not intended to destroy life, this is probably the reason.

 The ears should hang like the Bloodhound's, and are like the softest velvet drapery.

 The eyes are a deep brown, and are brimful of affection and intelligence.
 They are pretty deeply set, and should show a considerable haw.
 A Basset is one of those hounds incapable of having a wicked eye.